fortran-lang/webpage/source/learn/intrinsics/_pages/BGT.md

      integer(kind=KIND),intent(in) :: j
      logical :: bgt
 ```
-where the _kind_ of **i** and **j** may be of any supported kind.
+  where the _kind_ of **i** and **j** may be of any supported _integer_
-An exception is that one value may be a BOZ constant with a
+  kind, not necessarily the same.
+An exception is that values may be a
-value valid for the _kind_ of the _integer_ value.
+  BOZ constant with a value valid for the _integer_ kind available with
+  the most bits on the current platform.

 ### **Description**

   Determines whether an integer is bitwise greater than another.
   Bit-level representations of values are platform-dependent.

 ### **Arguments**